 Some members of the BMT Community suggested these affordable and safe alternatives to hostels:

 Airbnb – Rent a private room in someone’s home or an entire apartment for just a little more (or the same price in some cases) per night.
 Be sure to do the same kind of research that you would do for hostels, and always pay and communicate with the host through the Airbnb website.
-Click here to save $55 on your first Airbnb stay.
+Click here to find your next Airbnb.

 Monasteries and convents – It’s popular to rent a simple room in a monastery/convent.
 No religious affiliation is needed.
 They often offer similar amenities as hostels, such as complimentary breakfast and proximity to city centers.
 Keep in mind, many of these facilities continue to run a traditional religious community in addition to a guest house.
 Modern ways of booking rooms online or through email might not be available.
 Be prepared to make arrangements over the phone (possibly far in advance) or in person, and use cash to pay.
 You can often find places like this on Booking.com or by doing a Google search.